-Distinguished Ladies and Gentlemen,

-First of all, thank you for allowing me to have the privilege of speaking to you at this prestigious hall of the Italian parliament.
-I would like to cordially congratulate the FOB for making this conference possible.
+OREF Distinguished Ladies and Gentlemen, First of all, thank you for allowing me to have the privilege of being the first speaker of the second session.
+I would like to cordially congratulate the Tunega Foundation for making this conference possible.
 The approach of my presentation will focus on the centrality of freedom of religion and belief among fundamental human rights.
 I will then discuss five major challenges of protecting HR in the 21st century and the meaning of authentic tolerance.

 Before we speak about the challenge of defending fundamental human rights, we should clarify the question: What do we mean by "human rights"?
 Never before in human history have people been talking about HR to such great extent as today.
 It has become a very urgent issue.

-When we speak about human rights we usually refer to the Universal Declaration of Human

-Rights, a document that was drafted in 1948 at the UN General Assembly in Paris.
+When we speak about human rights we usually refer to the Universal Declaration of Human Rights, a document that was drafted in 1948 at the UN General Assembly in Paris.

 Even though "Universal Human Rights" should be valid everywhere in the world, their "universality" in truth remains a myth!
-Many politicians are not aware that there are in fact two sets of Human Rights Declarations: First, the UDHR from 1948 that was just mentioned; and secondly, the Cairo Declaration of Human Right in Islam (CDHRI) from 1990, which is based on Sharia Law and was signed by the member states of the Organization of Islamic Cooperation (OIC).
-These two are very different rights.
+Many politicians are not aware that there are in fact two sets of Human Rights Declarations: First, the UDHR from 1948 that was just mentioned; and secondly, the Cairo Declaration of Human Right in

+Islam (CDHRI) from 1990, which is based on Sharia Law and was signed by the member states of the Organization of Islamic Cooperation (OIC).
+These two are very different declarations and they protect very different rights.
 [This map shows the 57 member states of the Organization of Islamic Cooperation that have signed the Cairo Declaration.]
 Now, it is no coincidence that many of these countries belong to the worst violators of universal HR, especially religious freedom.